 10. Imam Bokhari Mausoleum, Samarkand

-The Imam Bokhari Mausoleum, gracing Samarkand’s landscape, is not just a final resting place but a work of art.
-Its intricate tilework, geometric designs, and tranquil garden setting create an ambiance of serenity and beauty.
+The Imam Bokhari Mausoleum, is not just a final resting place but a work of art.
+The mausoleum features a cube-shaped structure with a 17-meter dome, adorned with glazed tiles, marble, onyx, and granite.
+The mausoleum is set in a tranquil garden creating an ambiance of serenity and beauty.

 The mausoleum is currently closed for reconstruction.